Guide To River Camping in Texas

-We highlighted the vastness of the state as we turned our attention to the regions of Texas.
-We’ve offered advice on how to prepare for Tent Camping in Texas and what to expect in each of the four seasons.
+We highlighted the vastness of the state as we turned our attention to the best state parks for camping in Texas.
+We’ve offered advice on how to prepare for camping in Texas and what to expect in each of the four seasons in Texas.

 A camping trip to Texas could mean a peaceful family outing in the prairies.
-It could mean a stay by one of the many great lakes, sandy beaches or removing all amenities for a more primitive experience in the outback.
+It could mean a stay by one of the many great lakes, sandy beaches, or removing all amenities for a more primitive experience in the outback.

 What is River Camping?

-A quick note on what exactly exactly is river camping.
+A quick note on what exactly is river camping.
 River camping is pitching your tent by the river and enjoying all the activities that the river has to offer.
 A river-orientated camping trip can be one of the most fun experiences for any camper.

 For many, having a river nearby and basing your adventure around the fresh waters is the only way to survive.
 It also creates an unending list of activities so you can really make the most of your trip.

 Keeping Safe While River Camping in Texas

 Although we highly recommend river camping and see it as the perfect active holiday, the river must be respected.
 This shouldn’t put you off but we wanted to highlight a few things to keep in mind.